a-p-jo/C5/README.md

 Hence, a number can be ecnrypted as itself, and the ciphertext can prima facie be very random looking in most cases.

+C5 can, as of v3.0, encode/decode text files upto 100,000 chars as well as smaller messages upto 3000 chars entered through the console.

-- Encryption :
+- Encoding :

 1. Password is taken.
 Password has 8 characters.
-These  are stored as their ASCII values(except 0, which is stored with the value 0) individually in an array.These values are used as the 8 possible shifts.
+These  are stored as their ASCII values(except 0, which is stored with the value 0) individually.These values are used as the 8 possible shifts.
-2. A Message is taken from the user, stored into a string 'msg'.
+2. Plaintext is taken in through cosole or as a (text) file.
-4. Each character in msg is changed depending on its position value.
+4. Each character in plaintext is changed depending on its position.
 The position number is matched with 6 mathematical number series.
 Depending on which it matches with, a value from the password is used as a shift on the char in that position.
 If it is a part of none of these series, the position value is checked for being odd or even.
-The shifted value is stored as an int.(ASCII value of char x is used for the shift operations)
+The shifted value is stored as an int.
+ASCII value of char is used for the shift operations.
-5. Each int is stored in an int array 'en'.
-Then, all elements of en are printed in , with a space separating each from the other , and the last number is always -999  (used to terminate input in decryption).
+5. Each resultant int is printed or saved to a file, and the last number is always -999  (used to terminate input in decryption).
-- Decryption :
+- Decoding :

-1. Pin is taken and digits are stored to array.
+1. Password is taken and each char's value is stored just as with the encoding process.
-2. Ciphertext is taken from user.
+2. Ciphertext is taken from user through console or as a file.
-3. Every entered int is stored and the same rules as in encrypt are applied and reversed according to the entered password and stored to string 'msg_d'.
+3. Same rules as in encrypt are applied and reversed according to the entered password .
-4. String 'msg_d' is printed, and if pin was correct, the decoded text makes sense and is the same as the original message.
+4. Decoded text is printed or saved to a file, and if password was correct, the decoded text makes sense and is the same as the original message.

 - **Example :**